Nyerguds/MobiusMapEditor/README.md

 The file "CnCTDRAMapEditor.exe.config" contains settings to customise the editor.
 This is what they do:

 * **ModsToLoad**: semicolon (or comma) separated list of mod entries.
 A mod entry can either be a Steam workshop ID, or a path of the type "Tiberian_Dawn\ModName" or "Red_Alert\ModName".
 The paths will initially be looked up under My Documents, but will also check the Steam workshop files, and use the game prefix part to verify the mod's targeted game.
-Note that mods are **not** loaded conditionally in the editor based on this targeted game; the editor loads all assets of both games on startup.
+Note that due to the order in which files are loaded into the editor, mods are **not** loaded conditionally per map type based on this targeted game.
 The editor also has no way to check which mods are actually enabled in the game, and will load anything that is configured and of which the files can be found.
 * **NoMetaFilesForSinglePlay**: Suppresses the generation of .tga and .json files for single player maps.
 * **PlaceRandomTiles**: Red Alert Interior maps have an unused feature that several of its 1x1 tiles contain alternate versions.
 This option, which is enabled by default, will randomise placement of these tile types.
 Can be disabled if you want a "cleaner" look.
 * **IgnoreBibs**: Ignore bibs in the placement of buildings.
 Note that if you're not careful with this, this might prevent proper rebuilding of AI bases.